WebOfTrustInfo/rwot7-toronto/draft-documents/btcr_0_1.md

 Authors: Kim Hamilton Duffy, Dan Pape, Ryan Grant, Christopher Allen, Anthony Ronning, Ganesh Annan, Wolf McNally

 ## Abstract
 The Bitcoin Reference (BTCR) DID method supports DIDs using the Bitcoin blockchain.
 This method has been under development through Rebooting Web of Trust events and hackathons over the past year.
 The BTCR method's reliance on the Bitcoin blockchain presents both advantages and design challenges.
-During RWOT7, the authors made a number of design decisions, which are largely scope-cutting in nature, in order to lock down an MVP version, which we'll refer to as v0.1.
+During RWOT7, the authors made a number of design decisions -- largely scope-cutting in nature -- in order to lock down an MVP version, which we'll refer to as v0.1.
 This paper documents those decisions, which will apply to the upcoming v0.1 BTCR method specification and associated v0.1 BTCR reference implementation.

-## Background
+## Overview

-The designs include:
+The design decisions include:
-- What's out of scope
+- What's in and out of scope
-- Credential schema and content
+- BTCR semantics
 - Wallet functionality
-- BTCR semantics
+- Credential schema and content

-## Out of scope
+## Scope clarifications

 The most critical aspects to locking down a v0.1 of the BTCR method is defining what's out of scope.
 These are aspects where that either introduced a large amount of complexity or presented implementation difficulties given currently available libraries.
 These will assuredly be addressed in later versions of the BTCR method.

 ### 1. Assume P2PKH scripts